 The participants in the Bellagio conference are committed to making the University Global Coalition a reality and call on leaders of universities around the world to join the effort.

-Ángel Cabrera, President, Georgia Institute of Technology, Chairman of the APLU Commission on International Initiatives, and Nikhil Seth, United Nations Assistant Secretary-General, Executive Director, UNITAR, jointly sign the Declaration on University Global Engagement
+Ángel Cabrera, President, Georgia Institute of Technology, and Nikhil Seth, United Nations Assistant Secretary-General, Executive Director, UNITAR, jointly sign the Declaration on University Global Engagement

 University Global Coalition Steering Committee Members